mitrofin/mitrofin/README.md

 [![Header](<https://github.com/mitrofin/mitrofin/blob/main/assets/%D0%B0%D0%B2%D0%B0%D1%82%D0%B0%D1%802%20(1).jpg>)](https://github.com/mitrofin)

-### I am a highly motivated QA Engineer and open to more deeply exploring this profession.
+### I am a highly motivated QA Engineer and open to deeply exploring this profession.
 I have a fronted educational background, know methodologies and principles of testing and have an understanding of client-service architecture.
 I’m also familiar with basic knowledge of SQL which allows me to write simple queries.
 I consider myself progressive, to be a hard-working and team-oriented person.
 I can focus on the task and structure my work schedule.
 I’m open to new challenges, looking for opportunities to learn new technologies and improve my skills

 ## [**My CV**](https://drive.google.com/file/d/1GEcpqV8s78ErS4zgu0MzR_sjGueR7ac0/view?usp=sharing) :scroll: